JJbuc/Rag_Agent/README.md

 ## Why MultiAgentRAG?

 - **Showcases advanced RAG agent design**: Demonstrates how to combine retrieval, generation, grading, and web search in a single, adaptive workflow.
-- **Plug-and-play for your own knowledge base**: Just drop your `.txt` files into `data/raw/` and the agent adapts—no code changes needed.
+- **Plug-and-play for your own knowledge base**: Just drop your `.txt` files into `data/raw/` and the agent adapts, no code changes needed.
 - **Dynamic and robust**: The agent intelligently routes queries, grades context, and avoids hallucinations, making it suitable for real-world, production-grade applications.
 - **Clear, extensible codebase**: Designed for easy understanding and rapid prototyping in research.